 "We pick up where we left off, and things are just getting increasingly intense.
 At the end of the first season, he's declared martial law, and that doesn't go away.
 That gets even more intense, and there's a feeling of a resistance being formed with Charlie's side of the show.
 Aspects of that continue through the second season in very intense ways.
 So I really can't say much more than that, but the story continues to move forward."

-However, this detail is most likely due to the creative overhaul that took place during the middle of production on Season 1.
+However, this detail is most likely due to the creative overhaul that took place during the middle of Season 1's production.
 Initially, Born Again was meant to kick off with one season that was 18 episodes long, which would have been an MCU Disney+ record.
 During initial production, it was split into two nine-episode seasons, which explains why they take place so close to one another.

-Will New Timeline Trend Continue After Daredevil: Born Again Season 2?
+Will This New Timeline Trend Continue After Daredevil: Born Again Season 2?

-While this news about Daredevil: Born Again Season 2 is certainly exciting, the MCU is now so big that it remains difficult to keep a trend like this going.
-Phase 5 already has a couple of notable inconsistencies from a timeline perspective, and looking forward, upcoming projects are only set to expand the timeline even further.
+While this news about Daredevil: Born Again Season 2 is exciting, the MCU is so big that it remains difficult to keep a trend like this going.
+Phase 5 already has a couple of notable inconsistencies from a timeline perspective, and upcoming projects are set to expand the timeline further.

-Along with a horde of Disney+ projects, multiple timelines will play a huge role moving forward, as the next two confirmed movies after Spider-Man 4 are Avengers: Doomsday and Avengers: Secret Wars.
+Along with a horde of Disney+ projects, multiple timelines will play a huge role, as the next two confirmed movies after Spider-Man 4 are Avengers: Doomsday and Avengers: Secret Wars.
 While Doomsday is already partially confirmed to be set 14 months after Thunderbolts*, fans will not know how it relates to Secret Wars until at least the end of 2026 in the real world.

 Richard Nebens joined The Direct in March 2020, now serving as the site's Senior Writer and also working as an assistant editor and content creator.
 He started his journalism career as a hobby in 2019 and is passionate about sharing news and stories from the entertainment industry, especially comic book movies, comedy, and sci-fi.
 Richard looks to expand his knowledge about movies and TV every day, and he is eager to stay locked into the latest releases and breaking news at every opportunity.